What is a Substrate in Construction? A Comprehensive Guide

 When addressing cracks:

-• Small cracks: Use an epoxy filler which bonds well and restores integrity.
+• For small cracks: Use an epoxy filler that bonds effectively and restores integrity.

-• Larger cracks: May require a more comprehensive approach like reinforcement with steel bars or even partial replacement of the damaged section.
+• For larger cracks: A more comprehensive approach may be necessary, such as reinforcement with steel bars or partial replacement of the affected section.

-Monitoring cracks over time helps assess whether they are stable or indicative of ongoing issues requiring further intervention.
+Monitoring cracks over time helps determine whether they are stable or indicative of ongoing issues that require further intervention.

 3. Regular Maintenance Practices